greenelab/connectivity-search-manuscript/manuscript.md

 These cases include when the observed DWPC is zero or when the null DWPC distribution is all zeroes or has only a single distinct nonzero value.
 The empirical _p_-value (_p~empiric~_) equals the proportion of null DPWCs ≥ the observed DWPC.

-Since we don't store all null DWPC values, we apply the following criteria to calculate _p~empiric~_ from summary statistics:
+Since we do not store all null DWPC values, we apply the following criteria to calculate _p~empiric~_ from summary statistics:

 1. When the observed DWPC = 0 (no paths of the specified metapath existed between the source and target node),